 a) success, the AMF shall include this S-NSSAI in the allowed NSSAI; or

 b) failure, the AMF shall include this S-NSSAI in the rejected NSSAI for the failed or revoked NSSAA with the reject cause "S-NSSAI not available due to the failed or revoked network slice-specific authentication and authorization".
+In addition, the AMF may include a-back-off timer value for the S-NSSAI with the S-NSSAI back-off timer value IE to start S-NSSAI base congestion cotrol as specified in subclause 5.3.11.

 If authorization is revoked for an S-NSSAI that is in the current allowed NSAAI for an access type, the AMF shall: